rust-unofficial/too-many-lists/src/third-basics.md

 ```

 `push` and `pop` don't really make sense anymore.
 Instead we can provide
-`append` and `tail`, which provide approximately the same thing.
+`prepend` and `tail`, which provide approximately the same thing.

-Let's start with appending.
+Let's start with prepending.
 It takes a list and an element, and returns a
 List.
 Like the mutable list case, we want to make a new node, that has the old
 list as its `next` value.
 The only novel thing is how to *get* that next value,
 because we're not allowed to mutate anything.